Apply to Degree Programme in Fine Arts (Bachelor + Master)

 Please submit the required application materials as a single PDF file with the work portfolio on the first pages and the motivation letter on the last page.
 The total length of the PDF must not exceed 11 pages (work portfolio: 10 pages; motivation letter: 1 page).

-Please enter your name and contact information on the first page of the PDF file.
+Please write your name and contact information on the first page of the PDF file.
 Please use the same name as you use on the Studyinfo application form.
-The admission jury will not open any additional links, including links to the applicant’s personal website, that are included in the application.

 Accepted file format: PDF.
 Maximum file size: 100 MB.
 Name the file according to the following model: Lastname-Firstname-Applicationmaterials